Dir. Filip Chalatsis (2006)

 A group of criminals kidnap a woman for ransom, hoping for a big payday.
 Unfortunately, they discover that crime doesn’t pay.

-Yeah.
-They’re not.
+Yeah, about that.
+Unfortunately, they’re not.
 At least not if this film was any indication.
 Literally nothing of interest happens in the first 15 minutes of the movie.
 Static camera shots, hazy effects added in to hide the poor production quality.
 Every shot had a weird filter over it, which certainly could be of interest if you’re shooting an art house film, but there’s no artistic merit to this film whatsoever.
 The director uses jump cuts to seemingly distract from the mundanity of what is actually appearing on screen.
-Amateurish is too kind a word to describe this film making.
+Amateurish is too kind a word to describe this filmmaking.

 The film is shot in a found footage style through a lot of the movie, with handheld cameras providing what little bit of artistic integrity that is to be found in the film.
 It is, essentially, a smash cut of a bunch of different scenes filmed at different times.
 Shot on one camcorder with little to no added lighting, the director wanted things to appear as real as possible, generally not telling the actors what was going to happen before it actually went down.
 While this can be an effective way to keep your crew in the dark, generating real surprise and actual emotion from the actors, it can also result in a jumbled mess of a film that keeps the audience in the dark as well.
 It’s really a poor film, and while I hesitate to come across so harshly, I can honestly say that Chalatsis probably would’ve been better off had he not bothered to make this one at all.
 I know that I would’ve been better off had I not watched it.